micoloth/Ket/README.md

 Of course, none of the strongly typed languages are very productive *today*.
 Ket is exactly an attempt to change that.
 - As it is well known, code generation and theorem proving are the same thing. **A powerful, expressive type inference and code generation tool should be powered by a smart theorem prover**.
 - **Incremental typechecking is Good**.
 - **Flexible, incremental parsing is Good**.
-Parsing the code incrementally while it's written instead of reparsing the whole codebase at every keystroke is harder and theoretically much more inefficient, but it's much more ergonomic for the programmer, and modern computers are more than powerful enough to do it.
+Parsing the code incrementally while it's written instead of reparsing the whole codebase at every keystroke is harder (ironically) and supporting flexible and ambiguous syntaxes is theoretically much more inefficient.
+But both these things are much more ergonomic for the programmer, and modern computers are more than powerful enough to do it.
 - **Incremental, Jitted compilation**
 - **Reactive execution** (like in the [Pluto notebooks](https://github.com/fonsp/Pluto.jl) recently, and many other places before), because thus is the right way of building software.
 - **(controlled) Incremental execution**: many compilers have compile time code execution, and I’m sure that many other compile time executions are performed implicitly as optimization passes.
 This is Good and nice, but it should be Controllable, Explicit, and still Seamless so that making the right decision (whether to compile time execute or not) is effortless and natural.